Book Dragon Editorial

 I believe that humanity may be able to negate or even heal much of the negative impact to the environment, perhaps even with the help of generative AI, but I do not believe it can heal the harm it does to creatives.

-Whilst I cannot undo the harm it has already done, I commit to being a part of the fight for AI to be used more ethically.
+Whilst I cannot undo the harm it has already done, I commit to being an ally in the fight for AI to be used more ethically.

 Unfortunately, the environmental impact is already bad and has the potential to be truly horrific, especially in regions and nations most vulnerable to environmental abuse.
 It is humans who have a responsibility to use their power (AI and otherwise) to limit and rectify this in any way possible.